 Contributions and grants receivable are recorded at the present value of future cash flows.
 Pledges and grants are typically due within one year or less, for which their net realizable value is a reasonable estimate of fair value; any pledges due in in more than one year are reviewed by management for a discount.
-As of June 30, 2022, the discount on contributions and grants receivable totaled \$278,468.
-There was no discount as of June 30, 2021.
+As of June 30, 2023 and 2022, the discount on contributions and grants receivable totaled \$31,591 and \$278,468, respectively.

 On a periodic basis, the Organization evaluates its contributions and grants receivable and establishes an allowance for doubtful accounts.
 The allowance is based on the prior years' experience and management's analysis of specific pledges and grants made.
 Contributions and grants receivable are considered past due based on the pledge or grant date and are written off when management believes amounts will not be collected.
-Management does not believe an allowance was required at June 30, 2022 and 2021 based on review of receivables.
+Management does not believe an allowance was required at June 30, 2023 and 2022, based on review of receivables.